BANGAUTOGLASS

 In most cases, yes — sunroof glass damage is covered under comprehensive auto insurance, which handles damage from causes other than collisions, including road debris, hail, falling objects, and storm damage.
 Whether it makes sense to file a claim depends on your deductible relative to the replacement cost, and that's a calculation worth running before you decide.

 If you haven't started a claim yet and you'd like guidance on how the process works, Bang AutoGlass can assist you through it.
-We're not able to file the claim on your behalf, but we can help make sure you understand what information you'll need and what to expect from your insurer.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Many comprehensive claims for glass damage have a low or waived deductible depending on your policy, so it's worth checking your coverage before assuming you'll be paying out of pocket.

 Addressing the Problem Sooner Rather Than Later